Raray-chuan/xichuan_blog_pic/README.md

-# xichuan_blog_pic
-This is my blog picture repositpry
+This is my blog picture and file repositpry